viliRocha/viliRocha/readme.md

   <img src="https://github-profile-trophy.vercel.app/?username=viliRocha&title=Stars&title=Followers&title=Commits&title=Repositories&title=MultipleLang&title=PullRequest&title=Issues&title=Experience&theme=onedark" />
 </picture>

-- 🔭 I'm currently working on my high-level programming language using JavaScript and Node.
+- 🔭 I'm currently working on my high-level programming language using TypeScript and Bun.js.
 - 👯 I'm looking to collaborate on whatever project that involves Python, C++, or typeScript programming.
 Mainly in programming languages.
 - 🌱 I'm currently learning cpp.
 <!--- 🤔 I'm looking for someone who knows how to make vs code extensions for syntax highlighting in my custom programming language(unfortunately there is no documentation online about it).-->